noyaams1/boto3_vocab_trainer/README.md

-# Hebrew Vocabulary Trainer 🇮🇱
+# 📘 Vocabulary Trainer

-A comprehensive command-line vocabulary training application for learning Hebrew words with English translations.
+A console-based Python application for helping students learn and memorize English words, organized by textbook units.
 The application includes editing, training, and testing modes with AWS S3 integration for data persistence.

 ## Features ✨